-A hearty thanks goes out to Mr. Benjamin Thompson, American physicist, for discovering how to make meringue back in the early 1800s!
-For meringue is a key component of Baked Alaska, the spotlighted dish being celebrated on National Baked Alaska Day.
+A hearty thanks goes out to Mr. Benjamin Thompson, an American physicist, for discovering how to make meringue back in the early 1800s, which ultimately led to the invention of this delightful treat!
+For meringue is a key component of Baked Alaska, the spotlighted dish which is being celebrated on National Baked Alaska Day.

 History of National Baked Alaska Day